 Some bike rentals in Himachal do have a pact with Leh Bike Rental Association that for the days Leh Bikes are rented, they give 50% discount on their bikes when they are parked in Leh.
 Make sure you strike the deal for it first be clear on the terms and conditions about it.

 Q24.
 Where can I get bike rentals in Srinagar?

-There are a couple of bike rental shops in Srinagar now which provides bikes on rent for Leh Ladakh trip.
+There are a couple of bike rental shops in Srinagar now that provide bikes on rent for Leh Ladakh trip.
 Make sure you inspect the bikes and rent them.
-Maybe go for a short test ride if possible.
+Maybe go for a short test ride, if possible.

 Q25.
 Where can I get bike rentals in Leh and at what prices?